 About the Scholarship

-We will select 15 outstanding KIPP graduates to join the Amplify Scholars Program. iMentor will work closely with KIPP Through College staff to ensure scholars are building the knowledge and skills to thrive in college and beyond.
+We will select 15 outstanding KIPP graduates to join the Amplify Scholars Program. iMentor will work closely with KIPP Forward (formerly KIPP Through College) staff to ensure scholars are building the knowledge and skills to thrive in college and beyond.

 Amplify Scholars will receive: